jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/index.rst

 Sometimes I want programs to make decisions based on inputs or conditions, and can make this happen with `if statements`_.
 For example, If I want to know if a person can vote, the conditions could be

-* Is the person alive
+* Is the person alive?
-* Is the person old enough
+* Is the person old enough?

 I can add these to a program so that when it gets information about the person, it can make a decision or return output of :ref:`True<test_what_is_true>` for "Yes, they can vote" or :ref:`False<test_what_is_false>` for "No, they can not vote"